UNiXMIT/UNiXextend/docs/trace.md

      acuthin.exe server:port -dlxe runtime.log aliasName
      ```

 3. At the debugger prompt enter 'tf 9', then 't flush', then 't timestamp', then 'g' *.
-Exercise your program to produce the bad behavior, and then exit if the Runtime hasn't already terminated.
+Exercise your program to produce the bad behaviour, and then exit if the Runtime hasn't already terminated.
 If you did not include the path for the log file name it will be located in the working directory specified in the alias.

 *Alternatively, if you don't want to or can't run the program in debug mode, add the following variables to the environment or to the runtime configuration file: